rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ![Egregoria roads at night](egregoria.jpg)

-[Egregoria]'s objective is to become a granular society simulation, filled with fully autonomous agents interacting with their world in real time.
+[Egregoria]'s objective is to become a granular society simulation, filled with fully autonomous agents interacting with their world in real-time.

 The [6th devlog][egregoria-blog-post] was published.
 Updates include:

 - Island generation.
 - Day/night cycle.
-- Human AI via utilitary systems.
+- Human AI via utility systems.
 - Specs to [legion 0.3][legion-github] port.

 See also [the recent video][egregoria-video] showcasing very basic AI.